Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Familiarizing yourself with answer sheet formats

-Why this matters: Students who understand the test format score significantly higher than those with better English but poor test awareness.
+Why this matters: According to test preparation research, students who understand test format score significantly higher than those with better English but poor test awareness.

 Step 3: Build Your Foundation Skills